 In view of program expansion, new trends, future needs, and to be eligible for various funding programs, the Department initiated an update to the 2005 Master Plan in mid-2010 and embarked on the development of a 20-year sustainable park and recreation master plan document known as the Lakewood Legacy Plan.
 In March 2011, a visioning process was established which created vision and mission statements, and strategic goals.
-The goals are listed below.
+This culminated in the 2014 Lakewood Legacy Plan, which was designed to met the state of Washington's requirement for a six-year parks, recreation and open space plan (PROS).